aers/MaterialTools/README.md

 * Skin Material Override

-  Overrides the default handling of skin materials so that all races and clans are allowed variants.
-When the plugin is loaded, it will scan for race variants (cXXXXb0001) and clan variants (cXXXXb0101) in your dat files, and enable variants that are found.
+  Overrides the default handling of skin materials so that all races and clans are allowed unique skin materials and textures.
+When the plugin is loaded, it will scan for race materials (cXXXXb0001/cXXXXb0101) in your dat files, and enable variants that are found.
 You can use the "Show Skin Material List" button to see a list of all materials that are being used for the skin resolver.